Resume Tips

 Key Takeaways:

-- Begin your resume with an objective and clear statement.
+- Begin your resume by making an objective and clear statement.

-- Tailor your resume for each application to be submitted.
+- Tailor your resume for each job application.

 - Emphasize transferable skills.